laristra/portage/doc/example.md

 ![Visualization of a source mesh (red) and a part of a target mesh (black) with remapped data using Paraview.](doxygen/images/jaliapp_example.png)

 The app allow users to specify an analytic field on a source mesh.
 This is done by an algebraic expression in the standard input, see options and examples bellow.
+Alternatively, the app can remap all the fields that are on a source mesh that is read from file.
 An error of remap is calculated by comparing remapped values to exact values in the cell-centroids/nodes on a target mesh and the error is printed to standard output.
 The remapped field on a target mesh is saved into a file `output.exo`